Detachment for Surviving Addiction

 Detachment is letting another person experience their consequences instead of taking responsibility for their problems.
 It's focusing on yourself rather than rescuing them.
 This concept helps whenever you are trying to change or stop someone else's behavior.

 Detachment doesn't mean you stop caring.
 It means lovingly letting go of solving the problems associated with the addiction.
-This means not participating in the chaos.
+It's not participating in the chaos.
 Whether it's missing work, neglecting personal commitments and self care, leave the alcoholic's problems alone.

 Trying to control